 - Several Swedish arthouse cinemas use the Bechdel test to give an indication of the level of gender bias in films, similar to warnings about films containing violence, sex, language etc.

 - This blog applies the Bechdel test to every movie featured on Mystery Science Theater 3000.

 - This article applies the Bechdel Test to Star Trek.
 Unsurprisingly, Star Trek: The Original Series has the lowest passrate (7.5%); somewhat surprisingly, Star Trek: Enterprise, a prequel made 50 years later, has the second-lowest (39%).
-This is probably because these two series only went from The Smurfette Principle, with only one female on the main cast (Nichelle Nichols as Uhura) to Two Girls to a Team for Enterprise (Linda Park as Hoshi Sato and Jolene Blalock as T'Pol).
+This is probably because these two series only went from The Smurfette Principle, with only one female on the main cast for TOS (Nichelle Nichols as Uhura) to Two Girls to a Team for Enterprise (Linda Park as Hoshi Sato and Jolene Blalock as T'Pol).
 Star Trek: Voyager has the highest (86.9%), and also the only season to have a 100% passrate (season 5); whether by coincidence or not, it's also the only Trek with a female captain (Kate Mulgrew as Captain Kathryn Janeway).

 - This article applies the test to modern-era Doctor Who.
 80% of episodes pass: 85% under Russel T. Davies and 75% under Steven Moffat.
 Series 3 and 4 each had only one episode that failed the test (for S3, "The Shakespeare Code" was put to a vote, and 53% of people said it didn't pass).